← Our School Offer / Key Stage 2 visits

 Please note that part of this session takes place in John Wesley’s House, which has a steep staircase and no lift access.

-Curriculum links: NC Key Stage 2, History – A local history study; History – Understand how knowledge of the past is constructed from a range of sources
+Curriculum links: NC Key Stage 2, History – A local history study; History – Understand how knowledge of the past is constructed from a range of sources; DofE Health Education statutory guidance: Pupils should know about personal hygiene and germs and how they are spread

-Whole-day visit for Year 5 and Year 6
+Half-day visit for Year 5 to Year 8

-A whole-day visit to learn about John Wesley’s role in the campaign to end slavery:
+Learn about John Wesley’s part in the campaign to end the transatlantic slave trade:

-– Visit John Wesley’s 18th century house to learn about the role of enslaved people in the production of goods popular with Londoners at the time.
+– Visit John Wesley’s Georgian home to find out about the role of enslaved people in the production of goods popular with 18th century Londoners.

 Please note that part of this session takes place in John Wesley’s House, which has a steep staircase and no lift access.